Search

 6. Pour in your cup and Enjoy!

 All you need to make instant kava is an instant kava product (here are some of our favorites) and add it to water or your favorite beverage.
-This form of kava is very smooth, and potent.
-You usually only need to use 30-50% of the amount used in making traditional kava to get the same effects.
-It is a more expensive way to make kava due to the long process to prepare it, but may be worth it for the convenience.
+This form of kava is very smooth and potent.
+You usually only need 30-50% of the amount used in making traditional kava to get the same effects.
+It is a more expensive way to make kava due to the long preparation process, but it may be worth it for the convenience.

-If you don’t have, or can’t find instant kava, another way to make “instant” kava is by using traditional kava root in a blender.
-Simply measure out your kava dose, add it and warm water to your blender, and mix on high for about 4 minutes.
-Pour it through a strainer bag to catch the kava root and enjoy!
-This a popular way to make kava as it’s between the traditional and instant methods.
+If you don’t have or can’t find instant kava, another way to make “instant” kava is by using traditional kava root in a blender.
+Simply measure your kava dose, add it and warm water to your blender, and mix on high for about 4 minutes.
+Pour it through a strainer bag to catch the kava root, and enjoy!
+This is a popular way to make kava as it combines traditional and instant methods.

 The problem is that no matter how much kava root is ground down, there will always be a bit of residue and texture from the kava itself.
-Kava root is very tough and difficult to digest so this form of kava can cause some people to experience upset stomachs more than others.
+Kava root is very tough and difficult to digest, so this form of kava can cause upset stomachs in some people more than others.
 Even the best and most premium micronized kavas have this issue.

 It’s often an attractive form of kava for new drinkers because of the price point and convenience.
-But it’s been known to ruin first timer experience.
-Because of this, it’s usually recommended that only experienced kava drinkers use this form of kava as they know what to expect with drinking it and are already used to the body and mind effects.
+But it’s been known to ruin first-timer experience.
+Because of this, it’s usually recommended that only experienced kava drinkers use this form of kava as they know what to expect from it and are already used to its effects on the body and mind.

-Extracts are condensed forms of an herbal medicine.
-They are often found in liquid form to be added to drinks, water, or directly under the tongue.
+Extracts are condensed forms of herbal medicine.
+They are often found in liquid form, added to drinks and water, or placed directly under the tongue.

-Kava extracts are not as widely known as they aren’t commonly used in the traditional form of the plant.
-However, they do provide an easy way to get the benefits of kava without needing to make and drink the beverage.
+Kava extracts are not as widely known as they aren’t commonly used in the traditional plant form.
+However, they provide an easy way to get the benefits of kava without needing to make and drink the beverage.
 Some are even flavored to help with the earthy taste of kava.

 No matter how you choose to make kava, be sure you use the highest quality you can find.
 This will ensure you have a great experience all around.